thoughtbot/apprenticeship/onboarding-packet.md

 We have Friday meetings at 3(ish)PM where designers/developers (in separate meetings) get together to improve their skills.
 It is impossible to overemphasize how much learning we want you to do.

-## Get a job
-We also recognize that you want to be employed at the end of your apprenticeship.

-Your entire third month is focused on finding a job.
-Chad Pytel will meet with you at the beginning of your third month to discuss your options and help you find employers.
-While you will still be learning, the emphasis is more on employment.

-We prefer that the first two months, conversely, are focused on learning and not finding employment.

 # Getting the Most Out of apprentice.io